dworthen/dir-mapper/README.md

 			- 2012-04-10-cats
 			- 2012-05-20-apples

-The following code will sort the files based on the filename:
+The following code will sort the files based on the name at the end of the file:

 		var DirMapper = require('dir-mapper'),
 			root = new DirMapper();